NizarMrad/Airbnb/README.md

 - Gifted chat

 ## Built With

-Expo CLI
+- Expo CLI
-React native
+- React native

+## Supports

+- If you liked my work, feel free to encourage me to continue coding by leaving me a star.
+- Feel free to contribute to this project if you have any additions/corrections to make.

-# AirBnB-copycat
+# Airbnb-copycat